Saturday, March 28, 2015

 The "Vatican Bank?"
 A bank dude?
 In the name of Jesus?
 OK...
 Didn't he [Jesus] turn over some (money changing) tables in a temple?
 Solid gold crosses (for real) for the Pope to wear?
 That's Pimpin'!
-Got bulletproof "Popemobiles" donated by major automobile manufacturers?
+Dude got bulletproof "Popemobiles" donated by several major automobile manufacturers?
+And nobody asks why the Pope would need a bulletproof "anything."
 Vatican buy a plane?
 The Pope?
 Buy?
 Please.
 That's for SIMP's...
 Alitalia Airlines will just hand over a jumbo commercial jet (free) for his private use whenever he wants to fly...
 THAT'S pimpin' - OK?
 A whole church organization - being able to SCREW children, get away with it, and still be able to get hundreds of millions of suckers to voluntarily hand over billions of dollars - even after that nasty revelation?
 I don't see that many substantive accusations of "falsity" pointed here - but there should be.

-And to still - right now, be able to hypocritically moralize you and me?
+And to still - right now, these people, being able to hypocritically moralize you and me?
 Seriously?
-I mean really - here you have, an internationally respected, no tax-paying, pedophile protection organization - that is also allowed to diplomatically influence governments as well?
+I mean really - here you have, an internationally respected, non-accountable, no tax-paying, anti-moral, pedophile protection organization - that is brazenly allowed to diplomatically influence governments as well?
+To tell YOU whom you can sleep with - and how - as well?
 Where are the "falseness" accusations here?
 Really?
 This is pure clerical criminality, abetted by piously driven political expediency.
 We demonstrably have all that - remember now, we are talking about clergymen screwing children - with no judicial or regulatory shut-down of Catholic operations?